Case studies tagged with Grassland

 The city’s Grünlandkonzept (green space strategy) provides detailed strategic indications for local land use and infrastructure planning (Stadt Linz, 2013).
 Enhancing and protecting urban green areas is seen as a way of increasing the city’s attractiveness, and will also form part of the upcoming transformation of the city harbour area.
 Linz AG, a holding company owned by the municipality, is planning to position the harbour on the Danube river as an important regional and international business location, inter alia by means of intensive greening for parts of the area...

-Genk - NBS bridging green and industrial heritage
+Genk - NbS bridging green and industrial heritage

 genk-heempark-naamloos-34.jpg